6 Fake Boyfriends Every Girl Has (Even If She Has A Real Boyfriend)

 The Princess Bride

 When we were little, long before the days of real boyfriends, we used movies and TV and observations of our older sisters’ adolescent relationships as the basis for constructing our own image of what the perfect boyfriend was.
 Even as we’ve grown older and developed both different tastes and a stronger grip on reality, we’ll always have a soft spot for what our much younger selves believed our true love would be like (and no matter how old we get, or what wonderful men we end up with, we always feel a little like we’re cheating on this imaginary dreamboat.)
-TC Mark
+Thought Catalog Logo Mark

 Producer at Thought Catalog.
 Follow me on Twitter.